Operation Schlußstein

-Operation Schlußstein (Operation Keystone) was a German military operation, which was carried out towards the end of the First World War in the Baltic Sea region and in Karelia with the aim of occupying the Murman Railway.
+Operation Schlußstein (Operation Keystone) was a German military operation, which was to be carried out towards the end of the First World War in the Baltic Sea region and in Karelia with the aim of occupying the Murman Railway.

 Background

 After the Bolsheviks' victory in the October Revolution at the end of 1917, the unstable Russian situation caused by the civil war prompted the German Supreme Army Command to take expansive action in the East.
 Although the Brest-Litovsk peace treaty of spring 1918 seemed to end the war in the East, the civil war situation did not bring peace.
 The non-Russian peoples had been granted sovereignty by Lenin, but there were conflict in these region, especially in Finland and Ukraine.
 Meanwhile the Bolsheviks tried to export the revolution and establish socialist regimes in these areas.

 Germany actively used this situation to their advantage, which represented a breach of the Brest Litovsk peace treaty, as a pretext for further conquest.
 However, it is not possible to clearly distinguish between political expansionist intentions and actual security concerns of the military regarding military intervention by the Entente and the establishment of pro-German, predictable governments instead of an unleashed revolutionary furor in the affected areas.
 The political goals were very heterogeneous on the German side - but the military reasons were the main reason.
 In this context, the occupation of the Åland Islands in March and the intervention in the Finnish Civil War in April 1918, the so-called Finnish intervention, took place.
 The German side was unclear about how to proceed and several scenarios were discussed between the Supreme Army Command and the Foreign Office.

 At the same time as the German expansion into the northern Baltic Sea, British and French troops landed in Murmansk to protect the supplies stored there for the Russian army from looting or capture by the Red Army, to advance via the Murman railway if necessary, and to intervene on the side of the White Army in the battles against Bolsheviks and German troops.